AbhinavBahuguna2002/Covid-19-Detection-Using-CNN/README.md

 ## Usage
+1. Open the Anaconda Powershell Prompt & navigate to the project directory, for example `cd C:\Users\example\Documents\folder\Covid-19-Detection-Using-CNN`
-1. Start the Flask web application: `python app.py`
+2. Start the Flask web application: `python app.py`
-2. Access the web application at `http://localhost:5000` in your web browser.
+3. Access the web application at `http://localhost:5000` in your web browser.
-3. Upload a chest X-Ray image to the web application and click on the "Predict!" button.
+4. Upload a chest X-Ray image to the web application and click on the "Predict!" button.
-4. The model will classify the X-Ray as Covid-19 positive or negative and display the result on the web page.
+5. The model will classify the X-Ray as Covid-19 positive or negative and display the result on the web page.